adamsilver/fdpb/02-a-checkout-flow.md

 Pay close attention to the way the numbers and digits are announced.
 There's quite a difference.
 And now that we understand these differences, we can look at how some browsers treat number inputs and why we might perceive these treatments as bugs when they're not.

 For example, IE11 and Chrome will ignore non-numeric input such as a letter or a slash.
 Some older versions of iOS will automatically convert “1000” to “1,000”.
 Safari 6 strips out leading zeros.
-Each of these examples seem undersirable, but none of them stop users from entering a number easily.
+Each of these examples seem undersirable, but none of them stop users from entering a real number easily.

 Some numbers contain a decimal point such as a price; other numbers are negative which need a minus sign.
 Unfortunately, some browsers don't provide buttons for these symbols on the keypad.
 If that wasn't enough some desktop versions of Firefox will round up very large numbers.

 In these cases, it's safer to use a regular text box to avoid excluding users unnecessarily.
-Remember users are still able to type numbers this way it's just the buttons are a little smaller.
+Remember users are still able to type numbers this way it's just that the buttons are a smaller.
 And to soften the blow a little bit, the numeric keyboard can be triggered for iOS users by using the pattern attribute as shown below.

 ```HTML
 <input type="text" pattern="[0-9]*">